Know Where to Quote Your PAN- Income Tax Rules

 There is a list of transactions specified and mentioned under Rule 114B of Income tax rules.

-Income Tax authority (CBDT) has specified and declared those transactions and responsible to notify any changes or amendment made in the provisions of this rule 114B.
+CBDT has specified and declared those transactions and is responsible to notify any changes or amendments made in the provisions of this rule 114B.

 Notification – Rule114B for Quoting PAN amended

-Government of India (MoF) , Department of Revenue Central Board of Direct Taxes, vide Notification – S.O.
-No. 3545(E) dated 30th Dec 2015, has amended the Rule 114B to enhance the monetary limits of certain transactions which requires quoting of PAN.
+Government of India (MoF), Department of Revenue Central Board of Direct Taxes, vide Notification – S.O.
+No. 3545(E) dated 30th Dec 2015, has amended Rule 114B to enhance the monetary limits of certain transactions which require quoting of PAN.